RJT1990/RJT1990.github.io/_posts/2021-03-31-decouplinginml.md

 <br />

+General AI refers to AI systems that are capable of multi-task, multi-domain generalisation.
+This contrasts with narrow or brittle AI that can be optimized for a particular task or dataset, but may have limited usefulness outside that context.
+The central idea behind pretraining and finetuning is to form general representations that can be reused for a downstream task or domain.
+In other words, we are storing knowledge about the world, and are then querying relevant knowledge for a particular context.
+This context querying can be done via a prompt, as in GPT-3 or via direct finetuning where we try to connect the useful learned features with the new task or dataset (by exciting or suppressing the right neurons via SGD).

+An analogous process exists within neuroscience with the interplay between memory and executive control.
 When animals solve tasks, they are presented with a context and must use that context to retrieve relevant memories that help solve the task (and yield a reward).
 The two key lobes of the brain that appear to be relevant for this are the frontal and medial lobes.
 More specifically, the [prefrontal cortex](https://en.wikipedia.org/wiki/Prefrontal_cortex) (PFC) seems to be particularly important for executive control (planning, decision making, working memory), while the [hippocampus](https://en.wikipedia.org/wiki/Hippocampus) seems to be particularly important for long-term memory.

 The [rat foraging example of Eichenbaum](https://www.nature.com/articles/nn.4327)[^4] provides a nice illustration of a bidirectional relationship between the PFC and the hippocampus.